onflow/fcl-js/packages/fcl/README.md

 `@onflow/fcl` is now configured to connect to the Dev Wallet.
 For more information about how `@onflow/fcl` interacts with Wallet providers, you can view documentation [../dev-wallet](dev wallet)

 ## Create Additional Accounts
 This application uses a single (root) account to demonstrate the functionality of `@onflow`.
-If your implementation requires reating additional accounts from the UI, you can use the following transaction.
+If your implementation requires creating additional accounts, you can use the following transaction.

 ```
 const response = await fcl.send([